vnvasquez/GeneDrive.jl/docs/src/dynamic_tutorials.md

 ```
 # [Dynamic Model](@id dynamic_model)

 The following examples demonstrate how to create and run Ordinary Differential Equation (ODE) problems in `GeneDrive.jl`.
-Dynamic models allow us to understand the behavior of the system of interest; below, we see the effect of environmental and then anthropogenic perturbations.
+Dynamic models allow us to understand the behavior of the system of interest; below, we see the effect of both environmental and then anthropogenic perturbations.

 ## [Environmental Dynamics](@id environmental_dynamics)